Nyabsi/OpenFps/README.md

 ## Usage

+> [!IMPORTANT]
+> OpenFps is still alpha-stage software, it may have bugs and quirks.
+If you encounter any issues or have an improvement suggestion make an issue.

 Head over to [Downloads](https://github.com/Nyabsi/OpenFps/releases) to install the latest version of OpenFps.

 To be able to read the graphs efficiently, please look at [Reading the Graph](https://github.com/Nyabsi/OpenFps/wiki/Reading-the-Graph) to understand what the colours imply.